 How can Empower Therapies help?

-You can learn techniques to help calm the stress response, as well as techniques for releasing the underlying emotional blocks to sleep.
 I mostly do group work with my clients, though I also have referral options for clients who specifically want 1-1 sessions.
 Contact us to find out more about other Practitioner options that you can look into.

 Phil’s experience of resolving insomnia is on my Client Testimonials page.

 There are environmental factors that have been identified through well-being research to improve sleep: